Concavity property of minimal $L^2$ integrals with Lebesgue measurable gain III: open Riemann surfaces: Introduction

-As applications of Theorem \ref{thm:concavity-guan}, Guan gave a proof of Saitoh's conjecture for conjugate Hardy $H^2$ kernels \cite{Guan2019}, and presented the sufficient and necessary condition of the existence of decreasing equisingular approximations with analytic singularities for the multiplier ideal sheaves with weights $\log(|z_{1}|^{a_{1}}+\cdots+|z_{n}|^{a_{n}})$ \cite{Guan2020}.
+As applications of Theorem \ref{thm:concavity-guan}, Guan gave a proof of Saitoh's conjecture for conjugate Hardy $H^2$ kernels \cite{Guan2019}, and presented a sufficient and necessary condition of the existence of decreasing equisingular approximations with analytic singularities for the multiplier ideal sheaves with weights $\log(|z_{1}|^{a_{1}}+\cdots+|z_{n}|^{a_{n}})$ \cite{Guan2020}.

 In \cite{G2018} (see also \cite{GM}), Guan gave the concavity property for smooth gain on Stein manifolds.
 In \cite{GM_Sci}, Guan-Mi obtained the concavity property for smooth gain on weakly pseudoconvex K\"{a}hler manifolds, which proved a sharp version of Guan-Zhou's effectiveness result on weakly pseudoconvex K\"{a}hler manifolds.
 As applications of the concavity property in \cite{G2018}, Guan-Yuan presented an optimal support function related to the strong openness property \cite{GY-support} and an effectiveness result of the strong openness property in $L^p$ \cite{GY-lp-effe}.
-In \cite{GY-concavity}, Guan-Yuan obtained the concavity property with Lebesgue measurable gain on Stein manifolds (see Theorem \ref{thm:general_concave}).
-As an application of the concavity property in \cite{GY-concavity}, Guan-Yuan \cite{GY-twisted} presented a twisted version of the strong openness property in $L^p$.
+In \cite{GY-concavity}, Guan-Yuan obtained the concavity property with Lebesgue measurable gain on Stein manifolds, as an application, we presented a twisted version of the strong openness property in $L^p$ \cite{GY-twisted} which gave an affirmative answer to a question posed by Chen in \cite{chen18}.

 Recently, Guan-Mi-Yuan \cite{GMY-concavity2} obtained the concavity property with Lebesgue measurable gain on weakly pseudoconvex K\"{a}hler manifolds.

+Let $M$ be an $n$-dimensional complex manifold, $X$ be a closed subset of $M$, and $Z$ be an analytic subset of $M$.
+Assume that: